-Evidence: Formative assessments are built into the curriculum related to the activities students complete.
+Formative assessments are built into the curriculum related to the activities students complete.
 These include short response questions, creation of visual displays, sharing of information via a Podcast, and short answer type assessments.
-Additionally, schools use EverFi's pre- and post-assessments to assess student mastery of the content.
+Additionally, schools use EverFi's pre- and postassessments to assess student mastery of the content.
 Pre- and post-assessments provided by the National Council on Economic Education have also been used.

+Howard County

-Howard County: Contact Sharon Kramer at 410-313-6797 / Sharon_Kramer@hcpss.org
+Contact: Dan Rosewag at 410-313-6797 / daniel.rosewag@hcpss.org

 3-5 The Personal Financial Literacy Standards for Grades 3-5 have been integrated into the elementary Social Studies and Language Arts Curriculum.
 Special lesson seeds have been created for Grades 3 and 4.
-Additionally, special lesson seeds have been created for Grades K, 1 and 2 to teach pre-requisite and some of the financial literacy standards that are age appropriate.
-All elementary students participate in Social Studies, so by the end of fifth grade, all elementary students will participate in the personal financial program as part of the Social Studies program.
+Additionally, special lesson seeds have been created for Grades K, 1 and 2 to teach prerequisite and some of the financial literacy standards that are age appropriate.
+All elementary students participate in Social Studies, so by the end of fifth grade, all elementary students will

+LOCAL EDUCATION AGENCY IMPLEMENTATION participate in the personal financial program as part of the Social Studies program.
 Professional learning opportunities for teachers to enhance their knowledge of financial literacy standards are provided by the Office of Elementary Social Studies as well as workshops sponsored by organizations affiliated with Personal Finance and Financial Literacy education.

-, , Evidence: Throughout the instruction of the financial literacy knowledge and skills, students are assessed in a multitude of ways.
+Evidence: Throughout the instruction of financial literacy knowledge and skills, students are assessed in many ways.
 They are informally assessed through anecdotal notes taken during partner and group discussions.
 They are also assessed through student work and performance-based assessments.
 This includes but is not limited to the accurate completion of graphic organizers, exit tickets, creation of personal budgets, and reflections in student journals following simulations or lesson.
 These assessments are often used in a formative manner to ensure that re-teaching is done with key concepts as needed.
 6-8 The Personal Financial Literacy Standards for Grades 6-8 were integrated into the middle school Family and Consumer Science curriculum and into the curriculum for middle school mathematics 8 seminars.
 All 7th grade middle school students participate in the personal financial program.
 Evidence: Pre- and post-surveys that measure knowledge gains are administered to the students around the Junior Achievement (JA) Finance Park Virtual Curriculum.
 EverFi and Next Generation Personal Finance projects and pre- and post-assessments are also used to assess financial literacy knowledge and skills.
 9-12 The Personal Financial Literacy Standards for Grades 9-12 were integrated into the American Government Social Studies Curriculum.
 All high school students participate in the personal financial program as part of the American Government class.
 In addition, some aspects of personal financial literacy are integrated into the mathematics, and Career Research and Development curriculum.
 Two high schools are selected each year for the Making Change/Junior Achievement Financial Literacy Simulation.
 To meet the changes in the College Board's requirements students enrolled in AP United States Government and Politics courses will conduct citizen engagement projects surrounding national, state, and local government policies that touch on the impacts of financial literacy.
 Evidence: EverFi's pre- and post-assessments are used to assess financial literacy knowledge and skills.
 Teachers also use exam questions focused on financial literacy from previous assessments as a part of their county mandated final exam.
-Kent C ounty: Contact Mark Buckel at 410-778-7144/ mbuckel@kent.k12.md.us 3-5 Elementary school students participate in the Junior Achievement Program and mini-units in personal financial literacy.
-Evidence: Junior Achievement's (JA) pre- and post-assessments are used.
-Students complete mini-projects and are administered a teacher-made pre- and post-assessment.
-6-8 Middle school teachers identified key unit objectives and currently teach the program integrated into the social studies classes.
-Middle school students are also involved in Junior Achievement.
-Evidence: Students participate in Junior Achievement's (JA) Finance Park.
-Pre-and post- assessments are administered and data are collected.
+Kent Cor Contact: unty Gina Jachimowicz at 410-778-1595/ gjachimowicz@kent.k12.md.us 3-5 Elementary school students participate in the Junior Achievement Program and mini-units in personal financial literacy.